 Honors and awards include the Howard J. Donnelly Award (given by Wayne State University in lieu of the valedictorian/salutatorian awards); the Shallway Foundation Award for Professional Excellence in Public Performance (1973); the Western Region of the American Music Therapy Association Professional Practice Award (2000); and Western Region of the American Music Therapy Association Professional Service Award (2013).

 Since 1999, Mrs. Adler has mentored nearly 50 interns from all over the United States and many other countries.
 She has also welcomed music therapy practicum students.

 Mrs. Adler owns one patent, for the Adapt-a-Pick, a device designed to facilitate simultaneous two-person use of an autoharp/Q-chord between a client and a therapist.
 She is the author of Musical Assessment of Gerontolotic Needs and Treatment: The MAGNET Survey.
 She has contributed research to the American Music Therapy Association in support of the inclusion of music therapy on the MDS (Minimum Data Set), a global assessment tool used to authorize therapy services for Medicare recipients.
 She has made numerous presentations at professional conferences.

 A lyric coloratura soprano with operatic experience, Roberta Adler plays guitar, fretted dulcimer, and keyboard.
-She is President of Southern California Dulcimer Heritage and Co-Director of a youth fretted dulcimer ensemble.
+She is President of Southern California Dulcimer Heritage.

 Married to a newspaper reporter, her personal interests include her family and friends, collecting hand blown glass, folk and Celtic music, composition, and remaining an active member of her religious congregation.